sharathreddy4/Socket.io/How to use.md

     socket.emit('item', { news: 'item' });
   });

-Sending and getting data (acknowledgements)
+- Sending and getting data (acknowledgements)

-Sometimes, you might want to get a callback when the client confirmed the message reception.
-To do this, simply pass a function as the last parameter of .send or .emit.
-What’s more, when you use .emit, the acknowledgement is done by you, which means you can also pass data along:
+When we want to recieve an acknowledgement from the reciever after sending a message, we can get using socket.io.
+To do this, simply pass a function as the last parameter of '.send' or '.emit'.

-Server (app.js)
+-->Server (server.js):

-var io = require('socket.io')(80);
+var io = require('socket.io')(8080);

 io.on('connection', function (socket) {
   socket.on('ferret', function (name, fn) {